Code-Hex/chair/README.md

 ```

 ### tldr
-Show tldr for some command to help you.
+`tldr` command shows tldr for some command to help you.
 ```
 Usage:
   chair tldr [flags]